 A big ego with matching skills and results, for example, is what people might call arrogant (see McGregor or the “young gun” dominance style for example).

 Arrogance is not a positive trait, yet it can be perversely charismatic when people around you need the strength of conviction.

 The real tragedy is when a big ego is not matched by skills, competence, and results.

-Men with a big ego often have two more issues that keeps them low-value:
+Men with a big ego often have two more issues that keep them low-value: